Health United Kingdom

 Urban heat island effect

 The urban heat island effect is the effect that an urban environment is generally warmer than the surrounding area.
+In Great Britain this effect may locally be up to 8 °C under current conditions (68).
 The impact of climate change on the urban heat island effect has been calculated for future climate projections with a regional climate model coupled to an urban surface scheme.
 This scheme provides realistic parameterisation of the turbulent fluxes of heat, moisture and momentum into the atmosphere, and the flux of heat and water into the soil model below, for an urban environment.
 For these projections the IPCC A1B (medium) emissions scenario was chosen (57).

 Adaptation strategies - Overview